Skip to content

 Vatican City is a popular tourist destination in Europe.
 It has a great location and can be easily reached when visiting Rome.

-Among its famous destinations are St. Peter’s Basilica, the chapel of the Church, the Vatican Palace, beautiful museums, and more.
+Its famous destinations are St. Peter’s Basilica, the Chapel of the Church, the Vatican Palace, beautiful museums, and more.

 Now we will learn more about essential landmarks in the Vatican City: